Worthington Industries, Inc. (WOR) CEO John McConnell on Q3 2020 Results - Earnings Call Transcript

 Phil Gibbs

 Question firstly was on automotive.
 Clearly a lot of exposure as we all know in Steel Processing business.
-Based on what you’re seeing now and I know it’s a fluid situation with the big three and others, I think our - just want to know if this squares up with what you’re thinking, I think our auto analysts looking for was 30% to 40% year-over-year potential decline in auto production.
+Based on what you’re seeing now and I know it’s a fluid situation with the big three and others, I think our - just want to know if this squares up with what you’re thinking, I think our auto analyst is looking for 30% to 40% year-over-year potential decline in auto production.
 Is that something that could be feasible based on what you’re seeing right now?
 And are any of your customers telling you when they may be back in action?

 Andy Rose

-So the answer to your second question, Phil, is no. We’re in communication with the Detroit Free, obviously, as a big important supplier to those guys.
+So the answer to your second question, Phil, is no. We’re in communication with the Detroit Three, obviously, as a big important supplier to those guys.
 Don’t know their initial shutdown estimates were through Monday of next week and not having heard anything to date.
 I wouldn’t want to speculate.

 The numbers for 20%, 30% down, again, you’re right, it’s fluid, everything is possible.
 The latest IHS estimates were down sort of 13% to 17%, I think, as of yesterday for the year, which would put us $14 million to $14.5 million.
 But again, that’s an estimate, and it will all depend on how quickly two things happen.
 One, the production restarts, and two, probably more importantly, how soon and quickly people will in numbers return to dealerships and buy parts, and that’s a big unknown.

 Phil Gibbs